huonw/rust-resource-management/slides/slides.md

 This ensures the resource is always closed, except in some rather technical edge cases that don't apply to local variables like this.
-It also means that there's no chance of closing twice, or reading after closing, because there variable is not at all accessible.
+It also means that there's no chance of closing twice, or reading after closing, because the variable is not at all accessible.

 </div>